michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 20. Let every man in the calling in which he hath been called remain.

-21. If a servant thou wast called, be not careful, but, if also thou canst be made free, chooseit rather than that thou shouldest serve.Gabi lok datephluch.
+21. If a servant thou wast called, be not careful, but, if also thou canst be made free, choose

 22. For he who a servant is called in the Lord, is the freeman of Aloha, so he who as a son of freedom is called, is a servant of the Meshiha.

 23. With a price are you bought; you will not be servants of men.

-24. Every one in that in which he was called, my brethren, in it let him remain untoOr, with.
-Aloha.
+24. Every one in that in which he was called, my brethren, in it let him remain unto

 25. BUT respecting virginity, a commandment from Aloha I have not received; but I give counsel as a man who hath had grace from Aloha to be faithful.

-26. And I consider that this is goodcounsel, on account of the necessity of the time, that it is expedient for a man so to be.
+26. And I consider that this is good

 27. Art thou bound to a wife? seek not to be loosed.
 Art thou loosed from a wife? seek not a wife.